rushabhkhandhar/VisuQuant/README.md

 3. **Concurrent Dual-Execution**: When you run a strategy, the frontend triggers two parallel engines to prevent selection bias:
    * **The Live Screener**: Evaluates all 500 stocks against *today's* EOD data to find actionable candidates.
    * **The Historical Backtester**: Ignores today's results and travels back 6-12 months.
 It walks forward day-by-day, evaluating the strategy across all historical days to prove mathematical edge (Win Rate, CAGR, Max Drawdown).
+4. **Portfolio Optimization (Black-Litterman)**: Live candidates are piped through an unbiased portfolio allocator using PyPortfolioOpt.
+It leverages Idzorek's method and a Ledoit-Wolf Shrinkage covariance matrix to output mathematically optimal capital allocations while strictly capping any single position at 20%.

 ### Pipeline Flow